selahben/BizCardsNodeJsServer/README.md

 ```

 1. "user_id" is entered automatically and references the user who created the card.
-1. "bizNumber is created randomly and automatically.
+1. "bizNumber" is created randomly and automatically.
 It is unique.
 1. Various "\_id" properties are determined automatically.

 ## Libraries